-That evolved into the New Hampshire accent, as well as the Boston accent, the Providence accent, the Northern, Eastern and Western New England accent -- and so forth.
-The local accents are accompanied by local slang, though the word ‘wicked’ (as in ‘wicked pissah’) seems to be ubiquitous throughout New England.
+That evolved into the New Hampshire accent, as well as the Boston accent, the Providence accent, the Northern, Eastern and Western New England accent — and so forth.
+The local accents come with local slang, though you’ll hear the word ‘wicked’ (as in ‘wicked pissah’) throughout New England.
 In fact, you’ll hear it a lot.

 As late as the Great Depression, people in Seabrook, N.H., still spoke much the same way their forebears did hundreds of years earlier.